 Pour water into the Instant Pot.
 Stir in the polenta and salt, and lock lid.
 Cook polenta on High pressure for 8 minutes.

-To finish, stir in olive oil or butter.
+Once done, open the lid and stir in olive oil or butter.
 You can even use homemade Ghee.
-Serve polenta warm.